javiercg-daw/diw-UT4-imladris/README.md

 To do:
 - [x] Finish adding styles to character detail page (not quite fixed, whatever)
-- [ ] Add styles to movie detail page
+- [x] Add styles to movie detail page
-- [ ] Add chapter names fetching to movie detail page
+- [x] Add quote names fetching to movie detail page
+- [x] Add books to film page and rename it
+- [ ] Add book detail page with chapters
 - [ ] Finish adding styles to home page
 - [ ] Add random fetching to home page
 - [ ] Add error handling to fetch methods